metocean/api-conventions/README.md

 ```
 All API design and configuration must allow for parallel deployment of more than one version.

+# Verbs
+POST creates new, rejects edit
+PUT creates new or replaces
+PATCH edits

 # Query components
 This follows http://www.opensearch.org/Specifications/OpenSearch/Extensions/Geo/1.0/Draft_2 with some extensions.
 Ordering is consistent with WMS.
 Longitudes must be in the interval -180.<=lon<=180.
 All intervals include the endpoints.